ballerina-platform/ballerina-lang/docs/tutorials/custom-client-connector.md

 - [List repositories for an organization](https://developer.github.com/v3/repos/#list-organization-repositories).
 - [List issues per repository according to the state](https://developer.github.com/v3/issues/#list-issues)

-The above can be categorized as the capabilities expected from the connector and three separate actions represent the above.
+The above can be categorized as the capabilities expected from the connector and these are represented by separate actions.

+Furthermore, in order to invoke the APIs, an authentication header must be sent that encompasses the base64 encoded value of the username and the token.
+This is a supportive extension and can be powered by Ballerina itself by using its inbuilt [base64encoder](https://ballerinalang.org/docs/api/0.94.1/ballerina.util.html#base64encode).

+After creating the connector, you need to package it in a way that the connector can be distributed.
+As a comprehensive packaging mechanism is work in progress, currently we will be using the available packaging model to demonstrate the usage of the connector.
+The reason for using the package is that, when the inbuilt packaging is available, the structure available now can be extended and packaged to a distributable mode.

+## Create a custom client connector

+This section of the tutorial explains the way a sample custom client connector is built.